sharma-archit/Verilog-Projects/README.md

 # Verilog Projects

-These projects are simply a conversion of the VHDL projects into Verilog.
+These projects are a conversion of the VHDL projects into Verilog.